team-earth/data/un-lonely-nova-scotia/README.md

 ## 📁 Files in This Directory

-- `un-lonely-nova-scotia.pdf` – The complete guidebook with narrative, outline, and solution listings
+- `Un-Lonely Nova Scotia.pdf` – The complete guidebook with narrative, outline, and solution listings
-- `un-lonely-nova-scotia.json` – Structured data for AI, web, or mapping tools (to be added)
+- `un-lonely-nova-scotia.json` – The full radially hierarchical structure of goals, obstacles, sub-obstacles, and linked resource IDs
+- `un-lonely-nova-scotia-resources.json` – A flat table of all resources with metadata (names, descriptions, websites, contact info) used in the outline
 - `README.md` – This file

+## 🧠 How the JSON Files Work Together

+- **`un-lonely-nova-scotia.json`** is the structural mindmap of the problem and its solutions.
+  It includes references to specific resource IDs at the outermost layer.

+- **`un-lonely-nova-scotia-resources.json`** contains detailed entries for those resources, matched by ID.
+  This allows separation of structure and content, enabling easier reuse, updating, and visualization.

+Together, they allow both human readers and software tools (including AI) to navigate from high-level goals down to detailed real-world programs — or vice versa.

 ## 🧠 Systems Approach